 Until Instagram decides to follow Pinterest’s lead and allow links within posts, these three aforementioned tactics are workaround solutions for your affiliate influencers.
 Sharing these strategies with them will help them grow their affiliate business and you grow revenue for your brand.

-For additional ideas and strategies on how to elevate and accelerate your affiliate program, reach out to our Affiliate Marketing team.
+For additional ideas and strategies on how to elevate and accelerate your affiliate program, contact our team today.